KalameeTim/CLITest/CONTRIBUTE.md

 1. Commit the change(s) and push to your fork

 `$ git add .
-$ git commit -s -m "This is my first commit"
+$ git commit -s -m "This is a cool commit"
-$ git push -u origin my-new-branch`
+$ git push -u origin my-cool-branch`

 1. Then, [submit a pull request]().